matiyev/soc-lab/README.md

 ```
 getprivs
 ```
-- If your implant was properly run with Admin rights, you’ll notice you have a few privileges that make further attack activity much easier, such as “SeDebugPrivilege” — if you don't see these privileges, make sure you ran the implant from an Admin command prompt
+> If your implant was properly run with Admin rights, you’ll notice you have a few privileges that make further attack activity much easier, such as “SeDebugPrivilege” — if you don't see these privileges, make sure you ran the implant from an Admin command prompt
-- Identify our implant’s working dir
+- Identify implant’s working dir
 ```
 pwd
 ```